 LaTeXForm

-Changes the way in which symbols are displayed.
+Changes the way in which expressions are displayed.

-Changes the way in which symbols are displayed in the graphical
+property changes the way in which expressions are displayed in the graphical

 ex:=\del_{m}(A);